I am pro-first person, anti-third person when writing an About page. I just thought you should know.

 Words and I go way back.

 When I’m not writing, I read (more words! by others!), take pictures, sing, buy volumes of notebooks I’ll never be able to fill, bake, engage in robust conversation, and take classes for fun.
-Of course, with COVID-19 restrictions, the classes are all online.
+After a year of COVID-19 restrictions, some classes are still online.
 Don’t tell anybody, but I actually like that, a lot.

 Some of my favorite published pieces live on the By TLJ page.
 I also tweet sometimes.
 Twitter can be fun, but like all social media, it can also be a time vampire.
 (I’m on Instagram with a private account and Facebook-free since 2015.)

 Tara’s Take blog posts feature my thoughts on culture and the arts, slice of life/observations, and (sometimes) photos.
 Since this site was born in 2001, there have been a few incarnations.
 The original personal one, in the early aughts was archived years ago.
 When I had a column called Tara’s Take in a Delaware’s Community News , I wrote there, not here.
 As a freelancer, I blogged here, often incorporating articles and essays into the posts.
 Then Muse took a vacation.
 She returned recently and we decided to blog again.
 Some of my favorite posts remain.
-New ones will be added (Wednesdays).
+New ones will be added Tuesdays (July 2021: currently on hiatus until Autumn).

 May your world and your heart be filled with peace.